Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Non-thermal particle production in star clusters

 \section{Non-thermal particle production in star clusters}

 Particles in SCs are accelerated by two distinct processes, i.e. continuous acceleration occurring at the WTS and impulsive acceleration from SNR shocks.
 The former dominates before the first SN explosions start taking place around $\sim 3$ Myrs.
 Following the explosion, each SNR will dissolve inside the bubble after a typical time of few $10^4$\,yr (see Eq.~\eqref{eq:t_to} below).
-Compared to the average time between two SN explosions, which is usually $\gtrsim 10^5$\,yr, we are led to consider the repeated formation of the WTS gets and its continuous activity of particle acceleration between different SN events.
+Compared to the average time between two SN explosions, which is usually $\gtrsim 10^5$\,yr, we consider the repeated formation of the WTS and its continuous activity of particle acceleration between different SN events.
+Here we neglect a possible contribution due to turbulent acceleration \citep{Vink2024}.